 }

-This code works perfectly but it has a huge limitation though - it works only for arrays of int elements.
-To find a maximum element in an array of floats we would have to write completely the same code and substitute int with float in the declaration of an array type.
-We all know that C++ has a solution for this problem - templates.
+This code does the trick but it has a huge limitation: it only works for arrays of int elements.
+To find the maximum element in an array of floats we would have to write exactly the same code and substitute int with float in the declaration of an array type.
+C++ has a solution for this problem — function templates.

-A generalized version of the function which returns an index of maximum element in an array of any type (precisely, for which the relation greater than is defined):
+A generalized version of a function that returns an index of the maximum element in an array of any type (or, to be precise, any type for which the relation “greater than” is defined) would look like:

 template<class T>